 Gaining some popularity in Italy as La Festa Del Ringrazziamento, Thanksgiving still remains very much an American holiday, as American as it gets, really!
 And rightfully so.
 History suggests that the Pilgrims and Puritans, having settled in modern day Plymouth, MA from England, were celebrating a particularly good harvest.
 To celebrate a period of fasting and lack, a feast was born, one lasting several days!
 And what better way to celebrate than with food and family?
 I guess they had a lot in common with Italians!

 I am often asked if my family and I eat turkey on Thanksgiving.
 I think they expect me to say no, but of course we do!
 After all these years living here, our cultures have fully blended and “the giant turkey” my mom used to talk about in Italy gets an Italian makeover.
 Our sides, or contorni, are traditional Italian dishes, (sorry cranberry sauce, no room for you at our Italian table) and the meal typically ends with an Italian dessert or two.
-I apologize in advance to the apple pie lovers reading this, but you will not find apple pie on our table, let alone pumpkin!
+I apologize in advance to the pumpkin pie lovers reading this.

-Here are a few ideas on how to “Italianize” your Thanksgiving this year.
+Here are a few ideas on how to “Italianize” your Thanksgiving table this year.

 There’s nothing I love more than a good antipasto plate, to be displayed on the coffee table or kitchen counter and to be nibbled on while the Macy’s Thanksgiving Day Parade is on in the background and the main meal cooks.
 In this picture, you can see that we have prepared a platter of cheeses, cured salami, mixed olives, roasted peppers and some pickled mushrooms and artichoke hearts.
 This is not cooking but just assembling and it’s delicious!
 Add a few Parmesan crackers add a little glass of vino and you have the perfect snack while the turkey cooks.
 Nibble at these, but don’t let it spoil your main course!